How to Divide Dahlia Tubers to Get More Plants

 Why Should You Divide Dahlias?

 It should be noted that if you have the space to store dahlias and you don’t need to increase your stock, you may not need to divide your dahlias at all.
-It’s really not necessary!
-So if you’ve been stressing about dividing them, maybe you don’t need to!
+It’s totally fine to replant the entire clump the following spring.

 A Bit of Dahlia Terminology